ikarasz/nodejs-crud/README.md

 node could be upgraded so the experimental-modules flag can be removed but mocha and eslint doesn't support this yet, so i decided to stick at node 12

-heartbeat failure has no integration test, tried to setup the environment but of course i couldn't change the exported pgp() method, further investigation is needed

 controllers are not tested, i focus on services because of the tiny timeframe

 babel eslint is needed because if meta.import